 Engage in open conversations with friends and family

-- Smart app syncs with fitness apps.
+- Smart app works with fitness apps.
 Over millions of happy global...

 - 13 essential measurements.
 The scale shows body weight only.
 Other...